-The AD7993/AD7994 alert output is an SMBus interrupt line for devices that want to trade their ability to master for an extra pin.
-The AD7993/AD7994 is a slave-only device and uses the SMBus alert to signal the host device that it wants to talk.
-The SMBus alert on the AD7993/AD7994 is used as an out-of-conversion range indicator (a limit violation indicator).
+The AD7997/AD7998 ALERT output is an SMBus interrupt line for devices that want to trade their ability to master for an extra pin.
+The AD7997/AD7998 is a slave-only device that uses the SMBus ALERT to signal the host device that it wants to talk.
+The SMBus ALERT on the AD7997/AD7998 is used as an out-of-range indicator (a limit violation indicator).

-The ALERT pin has an open-drain configuration that allows the alert outputs of several AD7993/AD7994s to be wired-AND'ed together when the ALERT pin is active low.
+The ALERT pin has an open-drain configuration that allows the ALERT outputs of several AD7997/AD7998s to be wired-AND'ed together when the ALERT pin is active low.
 D0 of the configuration register is used to set the active polarity of the ALERT output.
 The power-up default is active low.
 The ALERT function can be enabled or disabled by setting D2 of the configuration register to 1 or 0, respectively.

-The host device can process the ALERT interrupt and simultaneously access all SMBus ALERT devices through the alert response address.
-Only the device that pulled the ALERT low acknowledges the ARA (alert response address).
+The host device can process the alert interrupt and simultaneously access all SMBus alert devices through the alert response address.
+Only the device that pulled the alert low acknowledges the alert response address (ARA).
 If more than one device pulls the ALERT pin low, the highest priority (lowest address) device wins communication rights via standard I2C arbitration during the slave address transfer.

-The ALERT output becomes active when the value in the conversion result register exceeds the value in the DATA ${\rm HIGH}$ register or falls below the value in the DATA ${\rm LOW}$ register.
-It is reset when a write operation to the configuration register sets D1 and D0 to a 1, or when the conversion result returns N LSB below or above the value stored in the DATA ${\rm HIGH}$ register or DATA ${\rm LOW}$ register, respectively.
+The ALERT output becomes active when the value in the conversion result register exceeds the value in the DATA ${\rm HIGH}$ register or falls below the value in the DATA ${\rm LOW}$ register for a selected channel.
+It is reset when a write operation to the configuration register sets D1 to a 1, or when the conversion result returns N LSB below or above the value stored in the DATA ${\rm HIGH}$ register or the DATA ${\rm LIOW}$ register, respectively.
 N is the value in the hysteresis register (see the Limit Registers section).